Updates on ongoing initiatives

 What’s happened: Beacon and the town and village of Fishkill launched a joint study of their police departments last year to identify ways to cut costs without cutting services.
 The study was funded by a grant from the Dutchess County Municipal Shared Services and Consolidation program and conducted by Hudson Valley Pattern for Progress.

 What’s next: In a presentation to the council on Oct.
 30, Pattern recommended that the town and village of Fishkill merge their departments but said Beacon should remain independent.
 Integrating a department with full-time officers with two that have only part-time duties would present more challenges than benefits, the researchers said.
 The study did suggest other ways for the three departments to share costs, however, such as a shared system for record-keeping and a pilot “reserve officer” program to train police academy graduates.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.